 Personally, I think that the pink looks great, especially if you want something a little different when going to social events or classes with other mothers.

-The Nuna Mixx also has options in color, but not as many as the Uppababy Cruz. these colors are also on the same end of the spectrum for a colder look.
+The Nuna Mixx also has options in color, but not as many as the Uppababy Cruz.
+These colors are also on the same end of the spectrum for a colder look.
 That might not suit everyone, although I think the Mykonos blue is nice.
-There are also some nice accents in faux leather than offer a similar look to the Uppababy Cruz.
+There are also some nice accents in faux leather that offer a similar look to the Uppababy Cruz.

 The use of faux leather might not be as durable or luxurious but it does mean that you can get a similar look –until you get up close.